Verruca vulgaris B07

 This section has been translated automatically.

-Localized mainly on the hands and feet (poor circulation), see Verruca plantaris, see also Verruca perionychialis, infestation of the entire integument is possible.
-On the head often in the form of verrucae digitatae on the capillitium with filiform or finger-shaped extensions.
+Mainly localized on the hands and feet (poor circulation), see Verruca plantaris, see also Verruca perionychialis.
+Infestation of the entire integument is possible in immunosuppressed patients.
+On the head, vulgar warts often manifest themselves in the form of verrucae digitatae, on the capillitium with filiform or finger-shaped extensions.

 Clinical features